For further research

 Skokie Human Relations Commission

 Don Perille and Herman S. Bloch, co-chairs of the Skokie Human Relations Commission during the drafting and enacting of the Fair Housing ordinance, were only two of the many Skokie officials active in changing laws and minds.
 Perille donated much of the material in this digital collection to the Skokie Public Library and the Skokie Historical Society.
+The physical papers are now part of the Skokie Heritage Museum collection.
 Bloch also fought for fair housing as a member of the Cook County Housing Authority.

 Fair housing in Skokie, Chicago, and Chicago suburbs during the 1960s